 The simplest way to create compelling content is to break it down into manageable chunks.
-That’s where User-Centered Web Design (UCD) comes in.
+That’s where Growth-Driven Web Design (GDD) comes in.
 This is a new process for developing websites that’s built on continuously improving your website instead of using a static design.
-In UCD, we actively monitor how your visitors engage with your website and react in real-time.
+In GDD, we actively monitor how your visitors engage with your website and react in real-time.
 When you know exactly how your visitors react to a page, you can build content to suit that need.

 * * *

 Free Download: The Beginner’s Guide to Digital Marketing

 If you want to grow in 2021, now’s the time to iron out your marketing plan.
 To be prepared for budgeting this season, there should really be a digital strategy in place to aid your company in reaching their goals.
 In this guide, we’re going to walk you through everything you need to create a solid marketing plan.